 Gemma Duke currently works in System Funding in the Higher Education Authority.
 Before joining the HEA, Gemma worked as the Development Manager at the National College of Art & Design, having previously performed roles in PR, marketing and development in Ireland and abroad, with the Dublin Theatre Festival, the Abbey Theatre and Sydney Festival.
 Gemma has a Masters in Strategic Management & Planning from the UCD Michael Smurfit Graduate Business School.

 Dublin Dance Festival is the registered trading name of International Dance Festival of Ireland Ltd. The Festival is a not-for-profit arts organisation which was incorporated in 2000.
-See Articles and Memorandum of Association here.
+See DDF Governing Document here.
 The Festival is governed by a voluntary, non-executive Board of Directors.
 See list of Directors and Directors’ biographies above.

 Dublin Dance Festival is committed to best practice and good governance.
 We comply with the standards as set out in the Governance Transparency Scale, adapted by the Arts Council.
 We activated our adoption journey with the Governance Code: Principles of Good Governance in April 2015.

 Financial Controls and Reporting